 Instagram is a great new way to advertise, and once you are working in the back end of Facebook you will manage any Instagram ads there as well.
 While Facebook has become a total pay-for-play engine, Instagram is still a relatively free market platform (aside from paid ads).
 This presents opportunity for loads of organic impressions and potential app downloads.
 My one word of advice on this one: use your one clickable link WISLEY.
 The link should head straight to your site providing information about your app and links to download.

 These helpful mobile marketing tips can not only help drive brand loyalty but retention for your app.
-Sign up for a free CleverTap demo account and discover new ways to drive mobile engagement and personalization for your app.
+Sign up for a free CleverTap demo account and discover new ways to drive mobile app engagement and personalization for your brand.